docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 Number

-The amount to increment or decrement a Scrollbar indicator’s position when the user clicks ahead or behind the moveable element.
+The amount to increment or decrement a Scrollbar indicator's position when the user clicks ahead or behind the moveable element.
 Default is 20% of the range between the maxvalue and minvalue property values.